palantirnet/search_api_federated_solr/README.md

 Then user your browsers developer tools to inspect  network traffic.
 When your site makes a search query through the proxy, inspect the response for this request and you should now see a `debug` object added to the response object.

 *Note: we recommend leaving this set to `FALSE` for production environments, as it could have an impact on performance.*

-### Updating the bundled React application

-When changes to [federated-search-react](https://github.com/palantirnet/federated-search-react/) are made they'll need to be pulled into this module.
-To do so:

-1. [Publish a release](https://github.com/palantirnet/federated-search-react#publishing-releases) of Federated Search React.
-1. Update `search_api_federated_solr.libraries.yml` to reference the new release.
-Note: You'll need to edit the version number and the hash of both the CSS and JS files.

 ### More information